cgarner042/linux_system_configuration/system_setup/POST_INSTALL_INSTRUCTIONS.md

 ## Set default utilities and aplications

+Set in settings on KDE or right click a file of each type for properties in Gnome

 1. .md files
     - Okular
+    - **Typora**
     - mdless
     - marktext
     - zettler
     - glow

 2. screenshot utility
     - spectacle
     - flameshot